-The brigade was commanded at the Battle of Gettysburg by Brigadier General Samuel K. Zook, a pioneer in telegraphy and a militia officer from Pennsylvania.
+Brigadier General Samuel K. Zook commanded the brigade at the Battle of Gettysburg.
+He was a pioneer in telegraphy and a militia officer from Pennsylvania.
 Zook was mortally wounded at the beginning of the attack into the Wheatfield on the afternoon of July 2nd.
-General Zook is honored by a monument on the south side of Wheatfield Road at the site where he was wounded.
+There is a monument to General Zook on the south side of Wheatfield Road at the site where he was wounded.

 After Zook was wounded Lieutenant Colonel John Fraser took command of the brigade.